 Nowadays, there are a few solutions for Bitcoin’s scalability problem, but we can say that neither of them solves the issue altogether.
 These solutions can be divided into on-chain and off-chain scalability solutions.

-Bitcoin Cash (BCH) is a hard fork of Bitcoin, and it was primarily created as an alternative with a bigger block size for faster Bitcoin transactions.
+Bitcoin Cash (BCH) is a hard fork of Bitcoin, and it was primarily created as an alternative with a bigger block size for faster Bitcoin transaction per second.

 Originally, the on-chain solution made the block size of Bitcoin Cash eight times larger, meaning that it jumped from 1 MB of non-SegWit Bitcoin blocks to 8 MB, and later on 32 MB per block.
 This means that there can be more Bitcoin transactions in one block and that the blockchain itself is larger.